juri74/SHAMD/README.md

 * English
-SHAMD is a Nautilus script for Zorin OS to retrieve/compare SHA256 and MD5 hashes of selected file if an hash SHA256 or MD5 is present in clipboard it automatically compare it with the selected file and show the result. big file size require lot of time the script uses some commands that must be present in system: "zenity", "python3", "md5sum" and "sha256sum"
+SHAMD is a Nautilus BASH script for Zorin OS to retrieve/compare SHA256 and MD5 hashes of selected file if an hash SHA256 or MD5 is present in clipboard it automatically compare it with the selected file and show the result. big file size require lot of time the script uses some commands that must be present in system: "zenity", "python3", "md5sum" and "sha256sum"